Reviews You Can Rely On

 The reservoir compartment design also impacts how easy it is to fill.
 If the pack has a small pocket for the bladder, placing a full reservoir into it can be an exercise in frustration, with a lot of shaking of the pack to get the reservoir into its pocket.
 Luckily, many packs have pockets that zip open wide, allowing a full reservoir to slide in easily.
 The USWE Rush 8L Hydration Vest and CamelBak Classic Light each have a zipper near the top of the pack to access the reservoir pocket.
 Other top-loading designs include the Gregory Endo 15, Evoc Ride 12L, and Osprey Syncro 12 which are easy to put a full reservoir into.
 Most of these contenders have dedicated hydration bladder sleeves, making the reservoir easily accessible, even when the bag is stuffed with gear.

-Packs such as the CamelBak M.U.L.E.
-Pro 14 and the Deuter Compact EXP 14 use a side-load system, where the side of the pack unzips to access the bladder.
-We found it harder to insert full bladders into side-load designs when the pack was full.
-The minimalist USWE Outlander Pro 2L is made to carry water and not much more and has a small reservoir pocket.
-In our testing, we had to shake the pack to get a full 2 liter reservoir into the pack.
+Models such as the CamelBak M.U.L.E.
+Pro 14 and the Deuter Compact EXP 14 feature a side-load system, which entails unzipping the side of the pack to access the bladder.
+When the pack was full, inserting a full bladder into a side-load design was more challenging for our testers.
+The minimalist USWE Outlander Pro 2L is designed to carry water and not much else and has a small reservoir pocket.
+In our testing, we had to shake the pack to get a full 2 liter reservoir inside.
 The easier it is to refill your pack, especially during a hike or ride, the easier it is to ensure you drink enough water to stay hydrated.
 With most of today's pack designs, there is no need to dump your pack's contents in frustration to refill your tank.

 hydration pack - a large zippered opening helps to make accessing the water reservoir...